binpash/fractal/INSTRUCTIONS.md

 **To "kick the tires" for this artifact:** (1) Skim this README file to get an idea of the artifact's structure (2 minutes), and (2) Jump straight into the [exercisability](#exercisability) section of the README file (5 minutes).

+We will provide the private key and password through HotCRP for reviewers to access the control nodes for both clusters.
+Save the provided private key to your local machine (e.g., as `fractal.pem`), and change its permission using `chmod 400 fractal.pem`.
+When connecting via `ssh`, enter the provided password when prompted.

 > [!IMPORTANT]
 > We have reserved a 4-node cluster and a 30-node cluster on CloudLab **from August 1st to August 24th** for artifact evaluation.
 > Reviewers should coordinate with each other to not run experiments at the same time—i.e., use HotCRP comments to notify each other of "locking" the infrastructure until a certain date (ideally, no more than a day).